utsav-arandhara/data-science-repo/README.md

-# data-science-repo
+## About the repository
-For non-bioinformatics scripts and independent learning projects using R and Python.
+For biostatistics and public health related independent learning projects using R and Python.

 ## Projects